-Restaurant Workers Bite Back Against Food Delivery Apps
+Restaurant Workers Bite Back Against Food Delivery Apps | www.ozy.com

 Food delivery apps are aware of their growing clout.
 So far they’ve refused to negotiate with NRAI in India and, responding to worker protests, Zomato founder Deepinder Goyal wrote in an internal email to employees that the concerns were “confined to a handful of delivery partners.”
 In China, Meituan has blacklisted the workers who organized the protests.

 But workers are finding ways to ensure that public attention remains focused on their protests.
 In India, Zomato workers have claimed that the firm was also forcing them to carry food that offends their religious sensitivities: beef for Hindus and pork for Muslims (Goyal has responded that pay cuts, not religious sensitivities, are behind the protests).
-Restaurant groups like the NRAI aren’t giving up either.
-“We need to find a balance where the food industry doesn’t suffer due to discounts,” says Kumar.

 As the number of gig economy workers rapidly increases — they numbered 55 million in the U.S. in 2017 — their protests will become harder for politicians to ignore.
 It’s a lesson the ride-sharing industry is already learning.
 On the eve of Uber’s IPO, its drivers in 12 cities went on strike seeking better wages and drawing support from Democratic presidential candidates Bernie Sanders, Elizabeth Warren and Pete Buttigieg, among others.
 It might be food delivery apps next.

-Note: (Correction: This story has been updated to reflect comments of NRAI President Anurag Katriar based on a September press statement, instead of the group’s Secretary-General Pratul Kumar, who had not spoken with OZY.)